 This book documents the creative process of a degree project, “Hawker Signs”.
-It began as an online journal (http://hawkersigns.tumblr.com) and is now reformatted for print.
-I wrote most of the posts spontaneously to organise my thoughts in a mannerism of note taking.
-It is not meant to be a narrative, and they might not appear sequentially.
+It began as an online journal (http://hawkersigns.tumblr.com) and reformatted for print.
+I wrote most of the posts spontaneously to organise my thoughts in a manner of note taking.
 The posts are not in chronological order, it is arranged such that the reader could follow the development of each piece of work.
-This project is process based, and the process itself informs most of the work.
+The process itself informs most of the work.
 Thus, it is important to present the process as a body of work that is cohesive with the final outcome.

 The covers are made from scrap materials used to create the poster.
 I decided not to throw them away and re-purpose them as covers for this process journal.
 I spray painted them to form the title “Hawker Signs” when they are laid out.

 Could Hawker Signs be a bigger part of Singapore's visual culture?
 One that Singaporeans can genuinely relate to.
 As hawker culture continues to grow, their signboards are often neglected.
 The intention of the project was to evoke the excitement of graphic design in Hawker Signs.
 Studying current hawker signboards allowed the revelation of their core elements.
 Using this information, I wanted to re-imagine hawker signs but working within the limits of those core elements (Acrylic, Fluorescent, Colours, Fonts).
 It is a reminder of how non-educated design is part of our visual culture.
 I want to engage the audience to re-look and find a new appreciation for hawker signs.

 Our job was to create an identity for a local gelato shop that makes fresh gelato everyday.
 They wanted it to be simple and versatile.
 Our job was create a brand that could appeal to all ages.